DanielCalvo/studies/Kafka/Section4_KafkaTheory/notes.md

 - You can choose when to commit your offsets
   - At most once: When the message is received
   - At least once (usually preferred): When the message is processed
   - Exactly once: Only available from kafka-to-kafka.
-For external systens, you need to use an idempotent consumer
+For external systems, you need to use an idempotent consumer

 ### 14. Kafka Broker Discovery
 - Every kafka broker is called a bootstrap server.
 You only need to connect to one broker and you'll be connected to the entire server.
 - Each broker knows about all the brokers, topics and partitions
-- Kafka client does a metadata reqeust, a broker replies with all the cluster info.
+- A Kafka client does a metadata request, a broker replies with all the cluster info.
 Noice!

 ### 15. Zookeper
 - Manages brokers (keeps a list of them)